History of the Nashville Sounds: Milwaukee Brewers (2021–present)

 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
 Nashville began play in the renamed league with a 5–4 win against the Durham Bulls at First Horizon Park on April 5.
 The ballpark's single-game attendance record was set later that season when 12,409 people watched a game between Nashville and Memphis on July 16, a 10–0 loss.
 Sweet led the 2022 Sounds to win the Western Division title with a league-best 91–58 record.
 In a single playoff game to determine the International League championship, Nashville was shutout, 13–0, by Durham, winners of the Eastern Division.
 Sweet was chosen for the International League Manager of the Year Award.
 He also received the Mike Coolbaugh Award in honor of his work ethic, baseball knowledge, and player mentoring.
 The franchise was recognized with the Minor League Baseball Organization of the Year Award.

+The International League began using a split-season format in 2023 in which the teams with the best league-wide records at the end of each half qualify for the playoffs.
+Nashville missed the first-half title by eight games, placing fifth at 40–34.
+Though posting the best second-half record in their division, the Sounds placed third in the league at 43–31, four-and-a-half games back.
+Overall, the team went 83–65.
+Robert Gasser won the International League Pitcher of the Year Award after pacing the league with 166 strikeouts and posting its second-lowest ERA (2.85).
+In 2024, Nashville tied for seventh place in the first-half with a 38–37 mark, 12 games out of first.
+They improved in the second-half but finished in third at 40–31, six-and-a-half games back.
+Their full season record was 78–68.
+Chad Patrick, winner of the IL Pitcher of the Year Award, led the circuit with 14 wins, a 2.90 ERA, and 145 strikeouts.

-Over both seasons of the current Brewers affiliation, Nashville has a 154–114 record.
-Through 44 completed seasons of play, the Sounds have an all-time record of 3,286–3,079 encompassing all regular and postseason games over 45 years in Nashville.
+The Sounds ended the first half of the 2025 season atop their division at 44–29 but placed third in the league, two games back.
+On August 19, second baseman Raynel Delgado became the fourth Sound to hit for the cycle.
+The team finished the second half further back at 41–34 and posted an overall record of 85–63.
+Over six seasons as manager (2014, 2021–2025), Rick Sweet has won 484 games, placing him first on the all-time wins list for Sounds managers.
+Through five completed seasons of the current Brewers affiliation, Nashville has a 407–312 record.
+Through 47 full seasons of play, the Sounds have an all-time record of 3,532–3,275–2 encompassing all regular and postseason games over 48 years in Nashville.